Impound Accounts Explained: Why Your Lender Holds Funds

 Federal regulations also help borrowers out by requiring lenders to review borrowers' impound accounts annually to ensure that the correct amount of money is being collected.

-If too little money is collected, the lender will ask for more; if too much is in your account, you'll get a refund.
+If too little money is collected, the lender will ask for more; if too much is in your account, you'll get an escrow refund.

 What Should I Do If I Run Out Of Funds In My Impound Account?